mirajdeepbhandari/Laptop-Management-System-for-Rental-Shop-PythonFileHandeling/README.md

 decision-making.
 The ease of use of the program will be helpful for the shop's employees and will minimize errors.
 Overall, the program will make it easier for the laptop rental shop to manage its business and provide quality service to its customers.

+GOALS AND OBJECTIVES
+Goals:
+• To develop a program that will help the laptop rental shop manage its inventory and transactions efficiently.
+• To enable the program to read a text file containing information about available laptops and update it in real-time.
+• To create a user-friendly program that can handle different types of transactions, including ordering laptops from manufacturers and selling laptops to customers.
+• To generate notes or invoices automatically for each transaction, containing all the necessary details.
+• To enable the program to update the inventory text file automatically after every transaction, reflecting the current stock of each laptop.

+Objectives:
+• Develop a feature that can read and process the data in the text file, ensuring that it is displayed accurately in the program.
+• Implement a simple and intuitive user interface for customers to place orders and for the rental shop to manage inventory.
+• Create a feature that automatically updates the stock of each laptop after each transaction, ensuring that it is accurate at all times.
+• Develop a feature that generates detailed transaction records for each sale and order made in text file.
+• Ensure that the program is thoroughly tested and debugged to ensure that it is reliable and can handle a large volume of transactions and operations.